Localight/losal_ios/#LOSAL/#LOSAL/MoreOptions.md

 [Política de privacidad (Español)](http://localism.co/losalapp/privacy/espanol/)

-###Reset App

-The #LOSAL App can be reset, which takes it back to the start screen and requests a mobile number for verification.
-[Touch here](localism://resetApp) to reset.

 ###Thanks & Acknowledgements

 The Localism team would like to thank the following individuals for their vision, great support and friendship as we've brought the #LOSAL App to life for Android and iPhone!